alexanderaleskin/telegram_django_bot/README.rst

 Data display options
 ++++++++++++++++++++++++++++++++++++++++++

-The ``TelegaViewSet`` has the following options for displaying model elements:
+The ``TelegramViewSet`` has the following options for displaying model elements:

 * ``updating_fields: list`` - list of fields that can be changed (displayed when showing the element (``show_elem``);
 * ``show_cancel_updating_button: bool = True`` - shows a cancel button when changing fields, which leads back to the displaying element (``show_elem``);